 - Internet search engines and other search tools

 - Effective search strategies and techniques for conducting complex searches

 - Midterm: Submit a case study or research scenario containing online research from multiple online resources including the Web and fee-based services.
-Examples and formats are contained in the Shamel text.
-Also use my article about value-added deliverables for additional guidelines, URL below.
 Students may find a client (student, professor, family member, friend, etc.) who has an information need or research a topic of interest.
-Projects will include the following components and steps submitted to me:
+Projects will include the following components and steps:

 - Interview your client and/or prepare a statement about the research question and its background including the purpose or goals of the request.

-- Identify and evaluate potential sources of information
+- Identify, evaluate, and list potential sources of information

 - Develop, outline, and include an effective overall search strategy.

 - Conduct the search in as many databases as you think necessary.

 - For those with a client, ask them to evaluate success of the search.
 If you prepare the research for yourself, evaluate the success of your work.
 Either way, include lessons learned.